HouseElves/kanji_time_public/docs/source/design/review.rst

 Design Highlights
 =================

-The code architect, developer, and doc author for Kanji Time, Andrew Milton, has a strong preference for the clean hybrid Functional-OOP driven designs that Python is particularly well suited for.
+Kanji Time favors a hybrid functional-OOP design philosophy that leverages Python's strengths in composition and immutability.
-A crucial part of the Kanji Time design philosophy is preference for small immutable data objects, severely limited class hierarchy depth, and aggregated behaviors over specialization.
+Key parts of this philosophy are a preference for small immutable data objects, severely limited class hierarchy depth, and aggregated behaviors over specialization.

 Design Highlights Contents
 --------------------------